graveja0/health-care-markets/README.md

     ## HOSP_A HOSP_B HOSP_C
     ##     20     20     10

-Which translates into the following “jointly competitive” market shares faced by Hospital A (note these are listed as percentages):
+This translates into the following “jointly competitive” market shares (row percentages):

     ## HOSP_A HOSP_B HOSP_C
     ##     40     40     20